Click on the PDF below to download either the Invitation Letter and/or the Application Form.

 For safety reasons, motorcycle and scooter owners must book in advance.
 Any motorcycle or scooter arriving without a ticket will not be admitted.

-As the costs of organising the event are substantial and could expose us to making a loss should bad weather lead to its cancellation, the entry ticket donation for all vehicles is non-refundable.
+As the costs of organising the event are substantial and could expose us to making a loss should the event be cancelled, for example because of bad weather, the entry ticket donation for all vehicles is non-refundable.

 Your ticket will display your vehicle’s registration number.
-If you need to come in a substitute vehicle it must be 25 years old or older except in the case of motor cycles and scooters.
-You must provide full details, including registration number, in advance, by emailing firstname.lastname@example.org or by writing to Classics on the Common, 67 High Street, Harpenden AL5 2SL or, from 20 July, by ringing 07954 722616.
-Do NOT alter the registration number on your ticket.
+If you need to come in a substitute vehicle it must be 26 years old or older except in the case of motor cycles and scooters.
+You must provide full details, including registration number, in advance, by emailing firstname.lastname@example.org or by writing to Classics on the Common, 67 High Street, Harpenden AL5 2SL or, from 20 July, by ringing 07986 067842.
+DO NOT alter the registration number on your ticket.
 If a substitute vehicle doesn’t meet the minimum age requirement a spectator car park must be used.

 We have had a long tradition of admitting a small number of modern ‘exotic’ cars and last year there was a great deal of interest in the Tesla.
 Spectators’ enthusiasm for the inclusion of these cars leads us to maintain this tradition.
 The decision as to whether or not a car qualifies as an ‘exotic’ rests with the event manager.

-Group A Vehicles which are 25 years old or older: registered in 1992 or before
+Group A 2pm entry for vehicles that are 26 years old or older: registered in 1992 or before - £12

-Group B Vehicles that may have been admitted before, but not 25 years old
+Group C 11.30am entry for vehicles that may have been admitted before, but not 26 years old - £17

 A free souvenir plaque will be available at the Control Point for exhibitors on a first come, first served basis.
 But you must produce your entry ticket.